-During McClure's run at Loyola, where he has coached the men since 1979 and the women since 1988, the women have compiled an impressive 271-62 (.814) record, at the same time capturing MAAC titles in 1990, 1991, 1993, 1994, 1999, 2000, 2001 and 2002.
-On top of the eight championships, the Greyhounds registered runner-up performances at the MAAC championships in 1992, 1995, 1996 and 1997.
+During McClure's run at Loyola, where he coached the men since 1979 and the women since 1988, the women have compiled an impressive 401-133 record, while capturing Metro Atlantic Athletic Conference Championships in 1990, 1991, 1993, 1994, 1999, 2000, 2001, and 2002.
+The last four MAAC titles earned the Greyhounds a bid to the NCAA Tournament where they competed against 14th ranked Vanderbilt in 1991, 13th ranked William and Mary in 2000, 7th ranked Cal in 2001 and 6th ranked Charlotte in 2002.
+The Greyhounds also registered runner-up performances at the MAAC Championships in 1992, 1995, 1996, and 1997.

-McClure's coaching success; however, is by no means limited to the women's program.
-The New Jersey native has led his men's team to second-place finishes at the MAAC Championship tennis tournament in 1990 and 1991 and posted third-place showings at the 1992, 1994, 1995, 1996 and 2003 conference championships.
-During the 2003 season, McClure reached 200 career victories with the men's tennis program.
+McClure's coaching success, however, is not limited to the women's program.
+The New Jersey native has led the Greyhounds' men's team to the ECAC Metro Championships in 1985, along with third-place finishes in the 1986, 1987, and 1988 seasons.
+Loyola had runner-up performances at the MAAC Championships in 1990 and 1991, and posted third-places finishes in 1992, 1994, 1995, 1996 and 2003.

-The Loyola University Maryland men's and women's tennis opens its 2016-2017 season at the Bucknell...
+Loyola University Maryland men's and women's tennis opens its 2016-2017 season at the Bucknell...

 Loyola Student-Athletes Earn Patriot League...

-Loyola University Maryland placed 136 student-athletes on their respective sports' Patriot League...
+Loyola University Maryland placed 202 student-athletes on their respective sports' Patriot League...

-Loyola Women's Tennis: 2013-2014 Season Review
+Loyola Women's Tennis Season In Review

 The Loyola University Maryland women’s tennis team achieved a very successful season in the...

-Loyola Men's Tennis: 2013-2014 Season Review
+Loyola Men's Tennis Season In Review